 It makes them feel good about interacting with a brand, which further increases their chances of converting.
 By implementing personalization tactics during your website redesign, you can create a unique user experience for every customer of yours.

 The team at Optimizely took the idea of personalization and ran with it like a pro by creating a whopping 26 versions of their website to better cater to each customer.
 Yup – 26 versions!
 That is a lot of hard work, but a business can only build brand loyalty, nurture and engage visitors and convert them quicker by adopting personalization to the ‘t.’

-You may use Optimizely to offer a personalized product to your user or may consider implementing an in-house solution with the help of Geolocation API service.
+You may use Optimizely to offer a personalized product to your user or may consider implementing an in-house solution with the help of the Geolocation API service.

 Develop a holistic user profile

 To get the complete picture of a prospective customer and how best to market to them, you need to get a perfect idea of their desires, habits, and interactions when on your website.
 Only by knowing and utilizing all these elements can your redesign be effective.

 To optimize your website so that it performs at its peak, please consider a holistic customer experience strategy, which could include a questionnaire for your target customers to fill.
 Some of the questions can be:

 - What first attracted them to your website?

 - How long do they typically spend on your website?